cazsargeant/DEMO-Wiz-DevSecOps-Pipeline/README.md

-# Wiz DevSecOps Pipeline Demo
+# Wiz Terraform and DevSecOps Demo

 A demo showing how Wiz Code can support a DevSecOps workflow across source control and CI/CD pipelines.